Installing Debian on UEFI Systems: A Guide to GPT Partitioning

 Tweak BIOS/UEFI Settings:

-- If the first attempt fails, restart and enter the BIOS/UEFI firmware settings (typically by pressing
+- If previous attempts fail, restart and enter the BIOS/UEFI firmware settings (typically by pressing

 - Save changes and exit, then try the boot menu (Step 1) again.

-- If the first attempt fails, restart and enter the BIOS/UEFI firmware settings (typically by pressing
+- If previous attempts fail, restart and enter the BIOS/UEFI firmware settings (typically by pressing

 -